brothersinarm-2/HydraDX-docs/docs/start_nominating.md

 :::warning

 Bonded HDX tokens are at stake for guaranteeing the security of the network.
-Improper behavior of the validator node you have nominated may be punished by slashing which can lead to an involuntary loss of your funds.
+Improper behavior of the validator node you have nominated may be punished by slashing which can lead to an involuntary loss of your funds.Even though slashing is temporarily unavailable during the Testnet period, the Validator can still be chilled thus inactive and you will not receive the rewards.
 We strongly recommend that you do your due diligence when selecting which validator to nominate.

 :::